-- age

-- bone strength
+- weight

 - shape and condition of the joint

-- general health

-- weight

 - activity

 Total Knee Replacement consists of three parts:

 - 1. Femur (thigh bone) a metal piece replaces the bottom part of the femur and has a groove in which the knee cap (patella) moves. - 2.
 Tibia (shin bone) a metal and plastic part fits on the tibia and forms a smooth surface so the upper metal piece can glide when you move your knee. - 3.
 Patella (knee cap) a plastic button is attached to the back of the knee cap to allow smooth movement (the plastic button is not always needed, this will be decided by your surgeon).